smartgeber Logo

 Dystopian Characteristics Unveiled

-This article delves into the defining characteristics of dystopian societies, including oppressive government control, lack of freedoms, and a bleak environment.
+This article explores the defining traits of dystopian societies, examining elements such as oppressive government control, lack of personal freedoms, and the illusion of a perfect society.

 What makes a dystopia?